dolanske/crumbs/README.md

   // is not found, it will then check if any route is set as `default` and if it
   // finds one, it loads that route default?: boolean
+  // You can freely define any data which will be available on the route object meta?: Record<string, any>
 }
 ```